benjamshu/langdev/fizonal/斤丸舌/first-derivative/README.md

-# THE LANGUAGE : FIRST DERIVATIVE
+# 斤丸舌 : FIRST DERIVATIVE #

-The first level of evolution and abstraction from the initial PROTO-LANGUAGE; characters for writing are introduced here.
+The first level of evolution and abstraction from PROTO-FIZONAL; characters for writing are introduced here.
 The first derivative helps to normalize the phonology of THE LANGUAGE and give it a unique character.
 The following general shifts and changes are recorded:

-## phonological changes
+## Phonological changes: ##

 1. When a long vowel ends a word, it is palatalized (<i>a:</i> > <i>aw</i>, <i>e:</i> > <i>ew</i>, <i>i</i> > <i>ij</i> <i>o:</i> > <i>ow</i>, <i>u:</i> > <i>uw</i>)